Unidirectional Transverse Scattering in Acoustic Dimers: Abstract

 \section{Abstract}

-We study unidirectional transverse scattering in a two-dimensional acoustic dimer composed of two isotropic subwavelength scatterers.
-Using a coupled multipole model, we show that inter-particle coupling enables effective monopole–dipole interference and supports a transverse Kerker effect under plane wave excitation.
-In contrast to a single non-absorbing isotropic particle, where Kerker-type cancellation is only approached in the weak-scattering limit, the dimer can combine pronounced directionality with strong overall scattering.
+We study unidirectional transverse scattering in a two-dimensional acoustic dimer composed of two circular subwavelength scatterers.
+Using a coupled multipole model, we show that interparticle coupling enables effective monopole--dipole interference and supports a transverse Kerker effect under plane-wave excitation.
+In contrast to a single non-absorbing rotationally symmetric particle, where Kerker-type directional scattering is only approached in the weak-scattering limit, the dimer can combine pronounced directionality with strong overall scattering.
 This regime is promising for compact acoustic beam steering and directional wave routing.

-Directional scattering is a key concept behind wave manipulation control \cite{liu2018}, with applications such as beam steering \cite{liu2017beam}, frequency- \cite{hancu2014multipolar} and polarization \cite{barreda2017electromagnetic} selective transport, and directional emission \cite{rutckaia2017quantum}.
+Directional scattering is a key concept behind wave manipulation~\cite{liu2018}, with applications such as beam steering~\cite{liu2017beam}, frequency-~\cite{hancu2014multipolar} and polarization~\cite{barreda2017electromagnetic} selective transport, and directional emission~\cite{rutckaia2017quantum}.
 At the subwavelength scale, directional scattering is achieved through interference of a few resonant multipoles, which shape the angular distribution of the scattered field.
-In optics, the simplest case scenario was described by Kerker \textit{et al} in 1983 \cite{kerker1983}, showing that a combination of electric and magnetic dipole can form a cardioid scattering pattern when phase and amplitude conditions are satisfied.
-This concept was later generalized to combinations of higher-order multipoles \cite{liu2018}.
+In optics, the simplest case was described by Kerker \textit{et al.} in 1983~\cite{kerker1983}, showing that a combination of electric and magnetic dipoles can form a cardioid scattering pattern when phase and amplitude conditions are satisfied.
+This concept was later generalized to combinations of higher-order multipoles~\cite{liu2018}.